Erixaaxo/Final-Project/README.md

 ## Introduction

 Kidz Bop has been a popular kid singing group for years, covering popular songs and changing lyrics to make them kid-friendly.
 They have been around for many generations of childhoods and it is always fun hearing what popular songs they covered next.
-But it begs the questions: **Why do they censor certain lyrics?
+But it begs the questions: Why do they censor certain lyrics?
 What gets censored the most?
 And does it bring harm that they censor so much of the song that it takes away the meaning?
-These questions are important as censorship has always been a heavy topic in the media, but Kidz Bop has never been questioned on their own censorship.**
+These questions are important as censorship has always been a heavy topic in the media, but Kidz Bop has never been questioned on their own censorship.

 ## Related Work

+The topic is censorship.
+Censorship is defined as the suppression of words, images, and ideas due to the fact they might be seen as offensive ["(ACLU 2023)"](https://www.aclu.org/other/what-censorship).
+Censorship has known to be harmful to kids in the learning environment and also in the real world too.
+For example, sex education is not taught in every school.
+This becomes an issue in the real world too when people and young adults do not know safety protocols that keep them safe and healthy, according to ["Everyday Health"](https://www.everydayhealth.com/kids-health/censorship-schools-effects-on-our-children/).
+Within censorship in music, may laswsuits have come around regarding if music should be censored.
+Luckily, the Supreme Court ruled in favor of the artists as music is a form of free speech and should be protected as long as it does not promote hate. ["(Fisher 2023)"](https://www.mtsu.edu/first-amendment/article/1132/music-censorship)

 ## The Dataset